 It was originally called “Batty Mammy” but that was far more controversial, and although people had many issues with that, I still love it as an image.
 The original image was supposed to be a non-gendered person’s batty with lace.

-But your choice of the word “Mama” seemed quite inclusive, if you’re queer you can use it, if a gay man you can use it, a lesbian, anyone can use it…
+But your choice of the word “Mama” seemed quite inclusive, if you’re queer you can use it, if you’re a gay man you can use it, a lesbian, anyone can use it…

 Yes, “Mama” is also quite nurturing.
 Mama was seen as a less extreme version, more on brand.